Cancer Treatment Side Effects: Skin and Nail Care

 - Swelling, redness, or any burning or pain near a surgery or procedure site, an IV, or a port.

-Managing Skin and Nail Changes During Cancer Treatment
+Managing Changes During Cancer Treatment

 Below are suggestions on how to protect your skin, prevent infection, and reduce itching while going through cancer treatment.
 Your cancer care team can give recommendations on what could be most beneficial for you based on the type of treatment you are receiving.